SessionIntentBench: A Multi-task Inter-session Intention-shift Modeling Benchmark for E-commerce Customer Behavior Understanding: Annotation Result Analysis

 \subsection{Raw Label Result}

-The distribution of labels is reflected in the \textit{Majority} score presented in the Table \ref{tab:maintable_eval_results}.
-We have also summarized the raw label distribution below.
-Instead of reporting individual choices (e.g., A or B), we grouped them to mitigate individual annotator biases observed during the annotation process, where some annotators consistently favored extreme answers while others preferred intermediate ones.
+The label distribution summarized in Table~\ref{tab:raw_label_result_distribution} corresponds to the Majority baseline in Table~\ref{tab:maintable_eval_results}.
+We report merged binary labels, for Tasks~1--3, $A/B$ and $C/D$ are grouped together, and for Task~4, $A$ is contrasted with $B/C$.
+We grouped them to mitigate individual annotator biases observed during the annotation process, where some annotators consistently favored extreme responses while others tended to choose intermediate options.